 Link: Park Hyatt Toyko click here

-The film opens with the recording of a cynical repackaging of the old hit single "Love Is All Around" by an aging rocker who aims to hit the populist Christmas market and critics have suggested that essentially "Love Actually" is a manipulative reworking of earlier Richard Curtis scripts designed to pull in cinemagoers in the run-up to Christmas.
+The film opens with the recording of a cynical repackaging of the old hit single "Love Is All Around" by an ageing rocker who aims to hit the populist Christmas market and critics have suggested that essentially "Love Actually" is a manipulative reworking of earlier Richard Curtis scripts designed to pull in cinemagoers in the run-up to Christmas.
 It certainly is - but it is rather more.
 The evidence of the crowds at my multiplex is that Curtis has succeeded handsomely in his directorial debut and created a natural feel-good alternative to "It's A Wonderful Life" for television viewing at endless future yuletides.

 OK, so this is moviemaking by the numbers, but they are some numbers.
 A multi-stranded storyline gives us no less than ten different looks at love, most of them sweet to the point of saccharine, but the whole thing is saved from excessive sentimentality by a couple of harder-edged scenarios, one topical political scene, and a cracking script with lashings of humour.
 The whole thing lacks focus and a clear narrative form, but few viewers will bother.
 They'll be too occupied laughing at the gags and spotting all the stars.